MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 ##### Layout:
 ```
 "payload": {
-    "mnemonicPhrase": [
+    "mnemonicPhraseOpt": [
         <string>,
         <string>,
         [...]
     ],
     "consumingWalletAddress": <string>,
+    "consumingWalletPrivateKey": <string>,
+    "earningWalletAddress": <string>,
-    "earningWalletAddress": <string>
+    "earningWalletPrivateKey": <string>
 }
 ```
 ##### Description:
 This message describes the pair of wallets that has been generated and configured on the Node.

-`mnemonicPhrase` is the list of 24 (or 12 or 15 or 18 or 21) words that, when combined with the mnemonic passphrase, if specified, will produce the seed from which the consuming and earning wallets are derived.
+`mnemonicPhraseOpt`, if present, is the requested list of 24 (or 12 or 15 or 18 or 21) words that, when combined with the mnemonic passphrase, if present, will produce the seed from which the consuming and earning wallets are derived.
 They are rendered in the requested language, including non-ASCII Unicode characters encoded in UTF-8 where appropriate.

 `consumingWalletAddress` is the address of the generated consuming wallet.

+`consumingWalletPrivateKey` is the private key of the generated consuming wallet.
+The Node will retain this key in its database, in encrypted form, because it needs to withdraw money from the wallet to pay other Nodes in the network.

 `earningWalletAddress` is the address of the generated earning wallet.

+`earningWalletPrivateKey` is the private key of the generated earning wallet.
+The Node does not need this key, and will not retain it; but you'll need it to withdraw earned funds from the wallet, especially if you didn't request or retain a mnemonic phrase.

 #### `newPassword`
 ##### Direction: Broadcast